1st place: USA; 2nd place: China; 3rd place: Brazil

 Towards advancement and recognition

 The third edition of the World Cup took place in the United States, home to one of the most fanatical fans of the sport.
 Women's football was gaining increasing popularity around the world and, with this edition, it gained notoriety in the host country — a reality that is still distant in Brazil.
-The final matches had more than 90 thousand people in the stadium, almost reaching its maximum capacity.
 The audience for the sport on television broke a record, reaching 40 million people.
 The league also increased in size, from 12 to 16 participating teams.

 With practically no incentive, the Brazilian team had a spectacular campaign, showing a lot of talent and a spirit of overcoming challenges.
 In the quarterfinals, after opening three goals against Nigeria, it conceded a tie.
 In overtime came redemption that took Brazil to the semifinals with a historic feat by Sissi: a free-kick golden goal that ended the match (by the rules of the time, the team that first scored in overtime was the winner, and the game was ended – hence the term golden goal).
 In that edition, the team won third place against Norway, its first official podium in World Cups.